npc-engine/npc-engine/docs/inference_engine/models.md

 ### Using other services from your service

-You can use other services from your service by adding them to the `DEPENDENCIES` class variable list.
+You can use other services from your service by using service clients.

-When your service starts ControlService will create clients for each dependency.
-They can be accessed from inside the service with `self.get_client(name)` where `name` is the name of the dependency.
+They can be created from inside the service with `self.create_client(name)` where `name` is the name of the dependency.
 These clients expose the same API as the dependency and can be just called from your service.